MDU electric customers to see small rate decrease

-Montana-Dakota Utilities electric customers will see a small reduction in their monthly bills beginning in February.
+Montana-Dakota Utilities electric customers will see a small reduction in their monthly bills this month.

 MDU provided the PSC with updated information about costs associated with wind farms.
 The costs are anticipated to come in below what the company originally planned for, so it asked the PSC to lower the rate it charges customers accordingly.